Mayor of New York City: Removal from office

 According to the New York City Charter, the governor of New York has the power to remove the mayor from office in response to allegations of misconduct, but the governor must hear the mayor's defense of the allegations before doing so.
 The governor can suspend the mayor for 30 days while considering the allegations.
 In 2024, it was reported that Governor Kathy Hochul was considering whether to use that process against Eric Adams after his indictment on federal corruption charges.
 Prior to 2024, the last New York governor to consider exercising this power was Franklin D. Roosevelt, who in 1932 considered suspending Mayor Jimmy Walker, after the latter was accused of taking bribes from city contractors.
 Walker resigned before Roosevelt could remove him.

-The charter also provides a separate process for the mayor's removal without the involvement of the governor: a five-member "Inability Committee" is formed composed of the city's corporation counsel (head of the New York City Law Department), the speaker of the New York City Council, a deputy mayor (the mayor gets to choose which one), the New York City comptroller, and the longest-serving borough president; by a four-fifths vote, the committee can refer allegations of misconduct or incapacity to the City Council, who can then by a two-thirds vote permanently remove the mayor from office, or temporarily suspend the mayor.
+The charter also provides a separate process for the mayor's removal without the involvement of the governor: a five-member "Inability Committee" is established by the charter composed of the city's corporation counsel (head of the New York City Law Department), the speaker of the New York City Council, a deputy mayor (designated by the mayor, or the longest serving deputy if none is designated), the New York City Comptroller, and the longest-serving borough president; by a four-fifths vote, the committee can refer allegations of misconduct or incapacity to the New York City Council, which can then by a two-thirds vote either permanently remove the mayor from office or temporarily suspend them.
 This process has never been used.

-In the event the mayor dies, resigns or is removed from office, the order of succession is the public advocate of the City of New York, then the comptroller of the City of New York.
-The successor becomes interim mayor pending a special election.
+Line of succession

+Order of succession

+In the event that the mayor is suspended, removed from office, deceased, or otherwise unable to fulfill their duties, the following people serve as acting mayor: